This is relevant for anyone who communicates regularly from a position of authority – doctors, scientists, professors…

 “The aim of education is to give someone the self belief that enables them to take charge of their own life.”
 Charles Handy

-I think this is the worthy aim of any expert.
+This is the true aim of any expert.